randumduck/port_scan/README.md

 - `#python3 port_scan.py domain.tld`

 By default the program will scan for ports between 20 to 29 , range(20,30)\
-Change the `range` in script to scan foor other ports.
+Change the `range` in script to scan for other ports.